yanivnahoum/spring-boot-examples/multiple-object-mappers/README.md

 The custom mapper, defined [here](src/main/java/com/att/training/springboot/examples/JacksonConfig.java), is configured to ignore unknown properties.
 To inject it into Spring beans, the [`@Liberal`](src/main/java/com/att/training/springboot/examples/Liberal.java) qualifier is required.

+Run the [UserControllerTest](src/test/java/com/att/training/springboot/examples/UserControllerTest.java) to see these two mappers in action!